Observation of correlated plasmons in low-valence nickelates: RPA calculations: Single layer model

 The imaginary part of the charge susceptibility on the real axis $\chi^{\prime\prime}({\boldsymbol{q}},\omega)$, which is the quantity we wish to compare to our measurements, can be obtained by analytical continuation $\chi(\boldsymbol{q},\mathrm{i}\omega_n \rightarrow \omega+\mathrm{i\gamma})$.
 In this case, the Lindhard function on the real frequency axis is given by

 In our numerical calculations, we take $\gamma = 5$ meV to account for resolution broadening of the charge susceptibility.
-We further fix $\alpha = 3.5$~\cite{Nag2020detection} and $t^{\prime}/t=-0.3$ and tuned $t_z/t$ and $V_c/t$ to search for the best combination of parameters that can reproduce the \LSCO{} ($\delta=0.35$) plasmon dispersions (Ref.~\cite{supp} Fig.~S4).
-For a given combination of $t_z/t$ and $V_c/t$, $t$ can be uniquely determined as it controls the overall energy scale.
+We further fix $\alpha = 3.5$~\cite{Nag2020detection} and $t^{\prime}/t=-0.3$ based on established theoretical and experimental literature, which makes $t$, $t_z/t$ and $V_c/t$ the only free parameters.
+Furthermore, since $t$ dictates the overall energy scale and is accurately constrained by the experimental plasmon energy, we tuned $t_z/t$ and $V_c/t$ to search for the best combination of parameters that can reproduce the \LSCO{} ($\delta=0.35$) plasmon dispersions (Ref.~\cite{supp}, Fig.~S4).
 The best fit parameters are given in Table~\ref{table:Parameters}.
 Note that the change in plasmon dispersion resulting from reducing $V_c$ can be partly compensated by increasing $t$, so we further use \gls*{ARPES} data to constrain the latter, obtaining a unique solution.